arunstiwari/angulardemo/README.md

 # angulardemo

-This is a basic Angular Demo project
+This is a very basic Angular Demo project which provides an example of simple data binding and filter